nelsonjchen/cowboystyle/README.md

 * Reddit Enhancement Suite elements are taken into consideration for users of those extensions to ensure their continued functionality.

+Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar markdown development for deployment on Heroku, use of some tools and homegrown scripts were made.
+They're definitely not the most polished and will probably be specific to r/UCSantaBarbara for some time.
+These scripts will allow development of the subreddit's style on test subreddits without affecting the production subreddit.

+Ruby tools include:
+* Guard for monitoring changes to source files and involing rake tasks
+* Rake for task specification
+* Compass is used to compile the SCSS files to CSS files

+Python tools include:
+* deploy.py to handle deployment upon enviromental variables
+  * Jinja2 is used in deploy.py to do variable subsitution in the markdown files.

+Recommended tools to install for development include:
+* RVM or rbenv/ruby-build, each with bundler, for running Ruby 1.9.3
+* Some form of Virtualenv/pythonz to run virtualenv with Python 2.7.2
+* Heroku tools for `foreman` load up `.env` files with private login details for easy configuration.
+It is highly recommended that Heroku tools be installed even if you are not deploying to Heroku just for the foreman utility.

 ## Code